mathisbot/homomorph-rust/README.md

     cargo doc
     ```

+## Bare metal

+The crates partially supports `no_std` environments: it uses `Vec` a lot, so it relies on an external `alloc` crate.
+As each bit ciphered takes up a lot of space, storing ciphered objects on the stack wouldn't be possible (at least on low end machines).
+This is why the heap is needed here.

+You may also need a source of randomness.
+On bare x86, RDRAND is already implemented.
+On other architectures, you will have to implement `provide_getrandom`, which is a re-export of `getrandom::register_custom_getrandom`, gated behind the `no_rand` feature.

 ## Benchmarks

-Benchmarks were made using a Ryzen 7 7800x3D on Windows 11 by averaging on 1 000 tries on `u32` using `mimalloc`.
+Benchmarks were made using a Ryzen 7 7800x3D on Windows 11 by averaging on 10 000 `u32`s using `mimalloc`.

 Parameters used for this benchmark were :
 - `d` = 128